rgibert/rgibert.github.io/_posts/2015-07-12-simplifying-apache-httpd-setup-with-mod-macro.md

 ---
-title: "Simplifying Apache httpd setup with mod_macro"
+title: Simplifying Apache httpd setup with mod_macro
-tags: [httpd, code]
+categories: httpd code
 ---

-# Simplifying Apache httpd setup with mod_macro

 For Apache httpd setups with numerous virtual hosts there can be a lot of config redundancy.
 This can be alleviated by using mod_macro (as of httpd 2.4.6 this is a default Apache httpd module, for older versions it can be downloaded from https://people.apache.org/~fabien/mod_macro/).